 Dorothy’s Zesty Lemon Curd

 - 6 large organic egg yolks

 - ¾ cup superfine sugar

 - 1 stick of unsalted butter, cut into little cubes

 Whisk together the yolks and sugar in a medium saucepan until well blended, but not too airy.
 Save the whites for another purpose.
 Add the lemon juice, zest, and the salt, whisk, and place over medium low heat.
 Using a silicone spatula or wooden spoon, stir until the mixture thickens.
 You should be able to run your finger on the back of the spoon and it will leave a clean trail, and the mixture hits about 170 degrees F. Don’t let it go higher or it may curdle.

 Have all ingredients measured and ready.

-Add the zest, and slowly add the butter a few little pieces at a time until they are all incorporated.
+Slowly whisk in the butter a few little pieces at a time until they are all incorporated.